cheeseman-lab/brieflow/README.md

 ```

 *Note*: We do not include the data necessary for this example analysis in this repo as it is too large.

+## Contribution Notes

+- We use the [one sentence per line](https://nick.groenen.me/notes/one-sentence-per-line/) convention for markdown files.
+- We use [ruff](https://github.com/astral-sh/ruff) for linting and formatting code.
+- We use the [Google format](format) for function docstrings.